Interactive and proof routes are returning behind the calm two-page public front door, not replacing it.

 A smart glasses runtime receives a manifest, evaluates per-capability consent entries, and builds a permission matrix controlling what the glasses are allowed to do.

-Metaverse Portaling and Cross-World Identity
+Spatial Computing Portaling and Cross-World Identity

 RP1 Spatial Fabric Anchoring